Nope, that M stands for Miami, not Montreal.

 And it depressed attendance.
 When you don't know for sure what country you're going to be living in this time next year, even though you have no intention of moving out of your current building, your next thought is not likely to be, "Hey, the Cubs are in town, let's go to the Big O and watch them toss the ol' horsehide around!"

-In 1994, the Expos had Pedro Martinez, Jeff Fassero, Ken Hill, John Wetteland, Larry Walker, Marquis Grissom, Rondell White and Moises Alou.
+In 1994, the Expos had Pedro Martinez, Jeff Fassero, Ken Hill and John Wetteland on their pitching staff.
+Their lineup had Larry Walker, Marquis Grissom, Rondell White and Moises Alou.
 And they had the best record in baseball before the Strike of '94 hit.
 But they couldn't afford to keep those guys.

-In contrast, in their last season in Montreal, 2004, they had a Cabrera (the decent Orlando, not the superstar Miguel or the steroid-aided star Melky), a Hernandez (a washed-up Livan, not a still-serviceable Orlando), 2 Beltrans (pitchers Francis and Rigo, neither of them a hitter like Carlos), a Cordero (Chad, not Wil), a Tony Armas (Jr., a decent but not great pitcher, not Sr., a very good hitter), a Hill (Shawn, not Ken), a relief pitcher from Korea named Kim (Sun Woo, not Byung-hyun), a catcher named Diaz (Einar, not the late Phillies All-Star Bo), a Batista (Tony, not Jose Bautista), a Chavez (slick-fielding outfielder Endy, not good-hitting 3rd baseman Eric), a Rivera who once played for the Yankees (outfielder Juan, not pitcher Mariano), a banged-up Nick Johnson, a genuine All-Star in Jose Vidro, and an all-time great in Frank Robinson (a 68-year-old manager, not a 30-year-old Triple Crown winner).
+In contrast, in their last season in Montreal, 2004, they had a Cabrera (the decent Orlando, not the superstar Miguel or the steroid-aided star Melky), a Hernandez (a washed-up Livan, not a still-serviceable Orlando), 2 Beltrans (pitchers Francis and Rigo, neither of them a hitter like Carlos), a Cordero (Chad, not Wil), a Tony Armas (Jr., a decent but not great pitcher, instead of Sr., once a very good hitter), a Hill (Shawn, not Ken), a relief pitcher from Korea named Kim (Sun Woo, not Byung-hyun), a catcher named Diaz (Einar, not the late Phillies All-Star Bo), a Batista (Tony, not Jose Bautista), a Chavez (slick-fielding outfielder Endy, not good-hitting 3rd baseman Eric), a Rivera who once played for the Yankees (outfielder Juan, not pitcher Mariano), a banged-up Nick Johnson, a genuine All-Star in Jose Vidro, and an all-time great in Frank Robinson (a 68-year-old manager, not a 25-year-old Pennant-winning MVP or a 30-year-old World Series-win-captaining Triple Crown winner).

 3. The Strike of '94.
 The Expos never really recovered from it.
 Not on the field, and not at the box office.
 Fans began to get the idea of, "What's the point?"
 And this was a few years before Loria bought the team.